• Subscribe

 One of the advantages Jetstream offers Swetnam and his team is the ability to develop interactive geographic information systems (GIS) that can be accessed by researchers anywhere, regardless of geographic location.
 This allows Swetnam’s team to analyze data and create models as quickly as possible.

-“With Web-OpenDroneMap running on Jetstream, I can upload imagery collected from small, unmanned aerial systems using a wifi- or 4G- connected mobile device to make 3D models,” Swetnam says.
+“With running on Jetstream, I can upload imagery collected from small, unmanned aerial systems using a wifi- or 4G- connected mobile device to make 3D models,” Swetnam says.
 “This provides useful, actionable data in real time.”

 Jetstream also creates the opportunity for Swetnam to work with scalable spatial data infrastructures (SDI), which is a critical part of his work at CyVerse and an important feature in the future of computational science as data sets become larger and more complex.